samiaab1990/data-visualizations/Basketball/Lebron/README.md

 # Lebron James, Looking at A Making of NBA History with Basketball Analytics

 After Lebron James surpassed the NBA all-time scoring record, I created these series of data visualizations to look at various facets of his career so far.
-The first two visualizations are shot charts inspired largely by [Kirk Goldberry](https://twitter.com/kirkgoldsberry)- the first one which is looking at field goal percent vs league average for each season in James' career.
+The first two visualizations are shot charts inspired largely by [Kirk Goldberry](https://twitter.com/kirkgoldsberry)- the first one which is looking at field goal percent vs league average for each season in Lebron's career.
 The size of the hexagon bins correspond to the frequency of shots taken from the location and the color corresponds to the percent difference.

 <p align = 'center'><img src='plots/lebron_gif.gif' alt='Lebron Shot Chart Through the Years' width='80%' height='80%'></p>